-The Nepalese passport currently ranks on the 101st place according to the Guide visa index.
+The Nepalese passport currently ranks on the 101st place according to the Guide Passport Ranking Index.
 It is considered one of the lowest ranking passports in the world.
 Nepalese passport holders have visa-free access to only 38 countries including Indonesia, Dominica, Madagascar and the Seychelles.
 There are 188 destinations for which a Nepalese passport holder requires to obtain a visa prior to traveling.
 That is the reason why the passport raking is low on the overall worldwide mobility score.
 For major destinations such as USA and the European Union, Nepalese require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

 The Federal Democratic Republic of Nepal is landlocked country made of 7 provinces.
 It borders China and India.
 The most significant provinces are Bagmati, Province 1 and Province 2.
 The country has a total surface area of 147,516 square kilometers.
 The terrain is characterized by the Ganges river plain in the south and the rugged Himalayas in the north.
 Its climate varies from subtropical summers and mild winters in the south to cool and severe winters in the north.

 The overall population is over 28 million people.
 The capital of the country is Kathmandu, which is also the most populous city with over 1.4 million inhabitants.
 Other major cities are Pokhara and Lalitpur.
 The largest and only international airport is Tribhuvan International Airport (KTM) with an approximate yearly passenger traffic of 7 million people.
 The airport is named after Tribhuvan Bir Bikram Shah, a former king of Nepal.
 The Airport serves most of the region with international flights to east Asia and the Middle East.